rstoapp/po-agent/README.md

 ## What it does

-The PO Agent runs a multi-stage pipeline for every incoming request: fghfgh
+The PO Agent runs a multi-stage pipeline for every incoming request:

 | Stage                       | Agent                | What it produces                                                                                                       |
 | --------------------------- | -------------------- | ---------------------------------------------------------------------------------------------------------------------- |